MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 ### Acknowledegements

-- Moe Curtin and Ritual Effect for their permission and for providing content promptly when asked
+- Moe Curtin and Ritual Effect for their permission and for providing content promptly when asked.

 - My Mentor, Gerard McBride, for continuous helpful feedback.